 W.W.
 Norton, New York and London, 2011.

-Albert O. Hirschman Professor of Social Science
+Albert O. Hirschman Professor of Economics

 Professor Rodrik's articles have been published in the American Economic Review, Quarterly Journal of Economics, Journal of Political Economy, Journal of Economic Growth, Journal of International Economics, Journal of Development Economics, and other academic journals.